jimhester/knitrBootstrap/README.md

 * [cars] - using ggplot2 and the cars dataset
 * [2d_3d] - examples of miscellaneous 2d and interactive 3d plots
+* [maps] - examples of map plots, and holding plots until end of the block

 ## Installation ##